-2 The name of the “Church of England” was changed to “Anglican Church of Australia” by No. 121 of 1976 s.
-7. References in this provision to the “Church of England” have not been amended due to the context.
+2 The name of the “Church of England” was changed to “Anglican Church of Australia” by the Anglican Church of Australia Act 1976 s.
+7. References in the Preamble to “Church of England” have not been changed due to the context.

-3 References in this provision to the old currency is of historical interest only and so has not been amended under the Decimal Currency Act 1965.
+3 References in this Act to the old currency are of historical interest only and so have not been amended under the Decimal Currency Act 1965.

-4 52 Vict.
-No. 8.
-Now cited as the Anglican Church of Australia (Diocesan Trustees) Act 1888.
+4 Now known as the Anglican Church of Australia (Diocesan Trustees) Act 1888.

-5 Now cited as the Anglican Church of Australia (Diocesan Trustees and Lands) Act 1918.
+5 Now known as the Anglican Church of Australia (Diocesan Trustees and Lands) Act 1918.

 6 Now known as the Perth Diocesan Trustees (Special Fund) Act 1944; short title changed (see note under s.
 1).